-- The land-side impermeable walls surround the buildings and reduce groundwater inflow into the same. - On-site tests have been conducted since August 2013.
-Construction work commenced in June 2014 and the freezing operation is scheduled to start within not later than 3.31.2015.
+The land-side impermeable walls surround the buildings and reduce groundwater inflow into the same freezing plant installation status)

-(Length: approx. 1,500m)
+Onsite tests have been conducted since August 2013.
+Construction work commenced in June 2014.

+Regarding the mountain side which will commence preceding freezing, the installation of frozen pipes is approx. 72% completed.